 We will regularly refer to guidance provided by the Health and Safety Executive (HSE) regarding lifting equipment and LOLER to ensure our arrangements remain current and effective.

-6.27 Lone working
+6.27 Lone working how the M/Os carry out their works over the holiday times

 The Trust recognises that lone working can present unique risks to staff members.
 While we encourage collaborative work and aim to minimise situations where staff work alone, we acknowledge that it is sometimes necessary.
 In such instances, the Trust is committed to ensuring that risks associated with lone working are effectively managed in accordance with the Health and Safety at Work etc. Act 1974 and the Management of Health and Safety at Work Regulations 1999.